-In view of the above, one ought to emphasize the following points that distinguish between the measurement in physics and the measurement in psychology.
-First, in earthly conditions, the attributes of distance, weight, and time each is a unidimensional and they are independent on each other.
-In contrast, psychological traits are multidimensional and they tend to affect each other.
-For example, consider the case where a person has a natural ability, a talent for tennis, which increases his/her motivation to become a professional tennis player.
-That is, ability and motivation are not independent.
+In view of the above considerations about the distinction between measurement in physics and measurement in psychology, the following points should be highlighted.
+First, under earthly conditions, distance, weight, and time are unidimensional and independent of each other.
+In contrast, psychological traits are multidimensional and tend to affect each other.
+For example, consider the case where a person has a natural ability, a talent for tennis, which fuels their motivation to become a professional tennis player.
+Thus, ability and motivation are not independent.

-Second, the operation of ‘concatenation’ is very important in physics but is absent in psychology.
-One measure, for example the length of a table by using a ruler in a concatenation act (by placing the ruler from side to side along the length of the table).
-However, note that it is possible to measure temperature without the operation of concatenation (e.g., not by adding the same amount of heat.)
-With temperature, one measures differences.
-For example, a temperature of 29 Celsius means 29 degrees above the temperature of freezing water.
-The operation of concatenation cannot be done in psychology, simply because there are no UMs for psychological attributes, and still no method has been found to measure psychological traits in away similar to measuring temperature.
+Second, the operation of ‘concatenation’ is very important in physics but absent in psychology.
+Taking a measurement using a measuring device, for example, measuring the length of a table by placing a ruler alongside the edge, is an example of concatenation.
+However, it is possible to measure temperature without a concatenation operation (e.g., not by adding the same amount of heat).
+With temperature, one measures differences: a temperature of 29 degrees Celsius means 29 degrees above the temperature of freezing water.
+The operation of concatenation cannot be performed in psychology, simply because there are no UMs for psychological attributes, and no method has been found to measure psychological traits in a similar way to measuring temperature.

-Nevertheless, the above does not mean categorically that psychological attributes are not quantifiable.
-The development of the theory of ‘conjoint measurement’ proposes that indeed psychological attributes may show additivity if they fulfil empirically certain requirements (axioms) of this theory (see Luce and Tukey, 1964.
-For the presentation of this theory in a less technical way, see Coombs, Dawes, and Tversky, 1970; Irribarra, 2021; Michell, 1999).
-Very briefly, the conjoint measurement theory (CMT) proposes certain conditions (mathematical axioms) so that if they are met empirically, then it follows that two (or more) psychological attributes contribute additively to a certain observable behavior.
-For example, it is possible to test with this theory, CMT, whether the two variables, the size of the reinforcement and its frequency of appearance, contribute to the speed of learning in an additive manner.
-In terms of analysis of variance familiar to all psychologists, this means that the interaction between the independent variables (the size of the reinforcement and its frequency) is not significant.
-This theory, therefore, does not examine whether a certain psychological property is quantitative, that is, whether it meets the requirements for additivity in a way similar to measuring distance by using the UM(cm) in concatenation.
-The CMT tests whether the contribution of the psychological attributes to behavior is quantitative, additive.
-The CMT does that by mapping a qualitative empirically represented structure into a representing structure, the real numbers, and by that it produces interval or ratio scales.
-Given this, the CMT is a very broad theoretical approach, which handles the Campbell's approach without relying on the concatenation procedure.
-Coombs et al. (1970) emphasize that the empirical fact that it is possible to create interval scales in psychology in accordance with a theory of measurement, shows that the operation of concatenation is not a necessary condition for scales of this type.
+Nevertheless, the above does not categorically mean that psychological attributes are not quantifiable.
+The development of the theory of conjoint measurement proposes that psychological attributes may show additivity if they empirically fulfill certain requirements (axioms) of this theory (see Luce & Tukey, 1964; for a less technical presentation of this theory, see Coombs et al., 1970; Irribarra, 2021; Michell, 1999).
+Very briefly, according to the conjoint measurement theory (which I abbreviate here to CMT) if certain conditions (mathematical axioms) are met empirically, then it follows that two (or more) psychological attributes contribute additively to a certain observable behavior.
+For example, it is possible to test with CMT whether two variables, the magnitude of reinforcement and its frequency, contribute to the speed of learning in an additive manner.
+In terms of analysis of variance (familiar to all psychologists), this means that the interaction between the independent variables (magnitude of reinforcement and its frequency) is insignificant.
+This theory, therefore, does not examine whether a psychological property is quantitative, that is, whether it meets the requirements for additivity in a way similar to measuring distance by using UM(cm) in concatenation.
+Instead, CMT tests whether the contribution of the psychological attributes to behavior is quantitative, i.e., additive.
+The theory does that by mapping a qualitative empirically represented structure onto a representing structure—real numbers—thereby producing intervals or ratio scales.
+Thus, CMT is a broad theoretical approach, which meets Campbell’s requirements without relying on the concatenation procedure.
+Coombs et al. (1970) emphasized that the empirical fact that it is possible to create interval scales in psychology under a theory of measurement shows that the operation of concatenation is not a necessary condition for scales of this type.